For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Amenities and upgrades can completely change the way buyers feel about your house.
 If all of the recently sold homes in your neighborhood have granite countertops and you are trying to sell your home with 1980's Formica countertops, you've got a problem.
 If you haven’t maintained your landscaping and all of your neighbors have excellent curb appeal, your house will be harder to sell.

-Research Selling & Closing Fees
+Calculate Selling & Closing Fees

 You will also need to budget for possible repairs that can come up in a buyer's inspection report.
 Call your local title company, or ask a trusted Realtor to help you determine all the possible fees you may incur when you sell your property.

-On the East coast, many closings involve real estate attorneys.
+On the East Coast, many closings involve real estate attorneys.
 Contact them and ask them what you can expect to pay in closing fees.

-FSBO homes that don't want to work with a buyer’s Agent may scare off potential Buyers.
+For sale by owner homes that don't want to work with a buyer’s Agent may scare off potential Buyers.
 However, it’s the buyer's right to be represented.
 Be sure you research this part of the transaction to know what buyers commission to offer in your market.

 Determine Your Mortgage Payoff Amount